 The biggest loser: Nevada.
 After both parties gave Nevada the opportunity to hold its caucuses before any other Western State, both sides have been disappointed in the apparent lack of interest the state's political class has shown in taking up the early contest mantle.
 This year, no candidate has given Nevada the attention that Iowa, New Hampshire, South Carolina or even Florida has received.

 "We had a golden opportunity just kind of put in our laps in 2008, and I don't think we recognized as a state just how important that was," Nevada Secretary of State Ross Miller said in an interview.
 "I don't see the kind of energy necessary on the Republican side" to make Nevada a key contest, he said.

 CORRECTION: An earlier version of this column mischaracterized Thomas Carper’s comments about the jobs bill.

-This article appears in the Sep.
-15, 2011, edition of National Journal Daily.
+This article appears in the September 15, 2011, edition of NJ Daily.